Fast differentiation of hyperbolic chaos

-\begin{remark*} (1) If we evaluate both side of the equation at $x$, then $e_{-k}= e(f^{-k}x)$, and when being differentiated, $e_{-k}$ is a restriction of $e$ to a neighborhood of $x_{-k}=f^{-k}x$.
+\begin{remark*} (1) If we evaluate both sides of the equation at $x$, then $e_{-k}= e(f^{-k}x)$, and when being differentiated, $e_{-k}$ is a restriction of $e$ to a neighborhood of $x_{-k}=f^{-k}x$.
 (2) Due to uniform convergence, $ X^u(\sigma) /\sigma$ is uniform continuous over $K$.
-(3) Moreover, an algorithm computing this expansion would converge to the true solution.
-(4) A more careful analysis would show that this term is in fact Holder, as claimed in \cite{Ruelle_diff_maps_erratum}; we will not pursue Holder continuity here, for it does not directly affect the algorithm. \end{remark*}
+(3) An algorithm computing this expansion would converge to the true solution.
+(4) We can show that this term is Holder-continuous using the basic arguments in the appendix of \cite{Ni_asl}. \end{remark*}

 \begin{proof} The conditional SRB measure $\sigma$ on $\cV^u$ is the result of evolving the Lebesgue measure starting from the infinite past.
 More specifically,

 where $C_k$ is constant over $\cV^u_k$ to keep the total conditional measure at $1$, and $J^u$ is the unstable Jacobian computed with respect to the Riemannian metric on $\cV^u$, more specifically, for any $e$,